-The New York State (NYS) amendment of the Children's waiver began on April 1, 2019 consistent with the Transition Plan in Attachment A-1.
-The Children's Medicaid waiver includes specifically:
+The New York State (NYS) amendment seeks to consolidate and administratively align 1915(c) Home and Community Based Medicaid (MA) children's waivers, which will now be referred to as the Children's waiver.
+Enrollees will transition into this waiver beginning on April 1, 2019 consistent with the Transition Plan in Attachment A-1.
+The Children's Medicaid waiver amendment application includes changes to the align currently authorized programs, and specifically: